elegantapp/pwa-asset-generator/README.md

 * Uses Chrome browser as it's a canvas of your fav image editor.
 It uses a shell HTML file as an artboard and centers your logo before taking screenshots for each resolution.
 * You can provide your source in multiple formats; a local image file, a local html file, a remote image or html file.
     * When it's an image source, it is centered over the background color option you provide.
-    * When it's an html source, you can go as creative as you like; position your logo, add css filters to your image, use drop shadows, use typography and etc. Your html file is rendered on Chrome before taking screenshots for each resolution.
+    * When it's an html source, you can go as creative as you like; position your logo, use SVG filters, use variable fonts, use gradient backgrounds, use typography and etc. Your html file is rendered on Chrome before taking screenshots for each resolution.
 * Updates your manifest.json and index.html files automatically for declaring generated image assets.

 ## Install